Gloucester Campus FAFSA Code:

 How do I become eligible for financial aid?

 Students who apply for federal student aid will qualify for some form of assistance.
 Grants are a form of "gift aid" that do not need to be repaid.
 This form is based on financial need, as determined by the information you report on the FAFSA.
 Student loans are a form of "self-help" aid that ultimately must be repaid.
-All students qualify for Direct Loans, regardless of financial need, up to the annual and aggregate limits.
+All students qualify for Direct Loans, regardless of financial need, up to the federally regulated annual and aggregate loan limits.

 What happens if my financial situation has changed, and I no longer make the same income?

 If your family's situation has changed and you are now experiencing economic hardship, you may complete a Special Conditions appeal.
 Learn more on the

 Do I have to report my parents' information?

 Most students age 23 and younger are required to report their parents' information on the FAFSA.
 To learn more about dependency status, and what might qualify you to file independently, view the

 What happens if I don't have contact with my parents?